Augmenta-tech/AugmentaUnity/README.md

 # Augmenta Unity Library

-Example project using this library [here](https://github.com/Theoriz/AugmentaUnity-Demo).
+An example project using this library is available [here](https://github.com/Theoriz/AugmentaUnity-Demo).

 # Feature List
 ## Implemented